-Have a planned interview in the coming days?
-This guide having 100+ Java interview questions will help you in revising most asked core java interview questions for experienced developers and asked in small startups to big corporate.
+Have a planned job interview in the coming days?
+This guide having 200+ questions will help you revise most asked Java interview questions from beginner level to experienced and asked in small startups to big corporates.

 It is not possible to include every possible question in this guide, so I have included some good resources at the end of this interview guide.

 1. Core Java Questions

 Generally, each interviewer will start with core Java concepts before jumping onto more advanced topics.
-The reason is simple that he wants to ease you and make you feel comfortable.
+The reason is simply that he wants you to feel comfortable.

 These questions may range from simple object-oriented principles to most used Java classes such as

 HashMap.
-I am saying them simple questions because they test your foundation, your basic knowledge, and your curiosity to go deeper into details.
+I refer to them as simple questions because they test your foundation, basic knowledge, and curiosity to go deeper into details.
 Try to answer all such questions.
-They are low hanging fruits which you should not miss.
+They are low-hanging fruits that you should not miss.

-This series is divided into 3 parts.
-These questions will help you in quickly revising most asked core java questions in a very short span of time.
-The best way to start with preparing for your next interview.
+These questions will help you quickly revise most asked core java questions in a very short period.

-In Java, object initialization is considered a heavy process and you are expected to know how each newly created object is affecting the memory and application performance.
-A simple example is Java wrapper classes which looks very easy from outside, just like primitives, but they are not as easy as they look.
-Learn how Java helps you with internal caching of objects inside wrapper classes such as
+In Java, object initialization is considered a heavy process and you are expected to know how each newly created object affects memory and application performance.
+A simple example is Java wrapper classes which look very easy from the outside, just like primitives, but they are not as easy as they look.
+Learn how Java helps you with the internal caching of objects inside wrapper classes such as

-HashMap is probably most discussed and controversial topic, if you are appearing in any junior or mid-level interview.
+HashMap is probably the most discussed and controversial topic if you are appearing in any junior or mid-level interview.
 You can face any interview question related to

 HashMap if you know how hashmap works internally?
 This post will help you in answering some good questions like –